oVirt/ovirt-site/source/feature/network-labels.html.md

 *   ability to flag a physical interface/bond with a label
 *   ability to flag a logical network with a label
 *   engine will automatically associate the logical network with the physical
-*   interface on all hosts in cluser with same label.
-*   tbd: when are hosts updated/sync'd with the configuration (automatic or manual).

 ### Owner